 Retinol is unsafe for use in the sun

-Additionally, I don't think a study examining this relationship will ever be conducted in humans, because ethically it would never be approved so the animal data may be the best we will ever get.
+Additionally, I don't think a study examining this relationship will ever be conducted in humans, because ethically it would likely not get approved so the animal data may be the best we will ever get.
 We already know that exposing people to the sun for long periods without sunscreen can increase their risk of skin cancer, so in order to do a study to see if retinol increases this risk even further we would have to knowingly put people in harms way, and I cannot see this type of study ever being approved by an ethics board.

 Retinol can be a skin irritant

-Retinol can be very irritating to the skin and many different reactions can occur when it is used.
-In fact, mild-to-moderate skin reactions are among the most commonly reported side effects associated with the use of topical retinol.
 Dermatitis, erythema (redness), scaling/dryness, peeling, burning or stinging, and irritation of the skin are common adverse reactions reported with retinol use, and, in some cases, the reactions are so bad, that even at low concentrations it cannot be used by certain people.

-Maybe after reading this post you too want to stop using retinol or are curious to learn about alternative options.
-Maybe you're nervous about the potential skin cancer risk, or are thinking of getting pregnant or breast feeding and want to start avoiding this ingredient.
+Maybe after reading this post you too want to stop using retinol or are curious to learn about alternative options to retinol.
+Maybe you're nervous about the potential skin cancer risk, can't tolerate it due to skin irritation, or are thinking of getting pregnant or breast feeding and want to start avoiding this ingredient.
 But I also understand that retinol is very hard to give up because it is just so darn effective.
-Well there's good news.
-There is another ingredient that has been shown to provide the same anti-aging and skin improving benefits as retinol without the potential health risks.
-This ingredient is called bakuchiol (I know, it's a mouth-full).
-Bakuchiol comes from the seeds of the plant Psoralea corylifolia which grows in India and Sri Lanka.

 How to stop using retinol safely